conan-io/docs/reference/commands/install.rst

       -pr:h PROFILE_HOST, --profile:host PROFILE_HOST
                             Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST
                             Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc
       -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD
                             Settings to build the package, overwriting the defaults (build machine). e.g.: -s:b compiler=gcc
       -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST
                             Settings to build the package, overwriting the defaults (host machine). e.g.: -s:h compiler=gcc
       -c CONF_HOST, --conf CONF_HOST
                             Configuration to build the package, overwriting the defaults (host machine). e.g.: -c
                             tools.cmake.cmaketoolchain:generator=Xcode
       -c:b CONF_BUILD, --conf:build CONF_BUILD
                             Configuration to build the package, overwriting the defaults (build machine). e.g.: -c:b
                             tools.cmake.cmaketoolchain:generator=Xcode
       -c:h CONF_HOST, --conf:host CONF_HOST
                             Configuration to build the package, overwriting the defaults (host machine). e.g.: -c:h
                             tools.cmake.cmaketoolchain:generator=Xcode
       -l LOCKFILE, --lockfile LOCKFILE
                             Path to a lockfile.
+Use --lockfile="" to avoid automatic use of existing 'conan.lock' file
       --lockfile-partial    Do not raise an error if some dependency is not found in lockfile
       --lockfile-out LOCKFILE_OUT
                             Filename of the updated lockfile
       --lockfile-packages   Lock package-id and package-revision information
-      --lockfile-clean      remove unused
-      -g GENERATOR, --generator GENERATOR
+      --lockfile-clean      Remove unused entries from the lockfile -g GENERATOR, --generator GENERATOR
                             Generators to use
       -of OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                             The root output folder for generated and build files --deploy DEPLOY       Deploy using the provided deployer to the output folder

 The ``conan install`` command is one of the main Conan commands, and it is used to resolve and install dependencies.